thepunkfloydius/MLCT.github.io/README.md

 1. Organization of plenary talks by invited speakers;
 2. Seminar-style classes on a given topic.

- Seminar organizers: Ramazan Ayupov (IL LLFP) & Arnold Grigorian (LMU München).
+ Seminar organizers: Ramazan Ayupov & Arnold Grigorian (LMU München).

  If you would like to become a participant in the seminar, give a talk, or simply receive announcements, please write to one of the following emails:
  - arnold.g1020 [at] gmail [dot] com